rdwj/FIPS-Chat/README.md

 # FIPS Chat

-A multi-provider AI chat and image analysis platform designed for local and OpenShift deployment with FIPS compliance.
+A FIPS 140-2 compliant multi-provider AI chat and image analysis platform designed for containerized deployment in OpenShift environments.

 ## Features